 Complete a Free Case Evaluation form now

 Usually, Illinois personal injury lawsuits have to be filed within two years of a malpractice incident.
-However, Illinois law allows parents of children who are the victims of birth injuries eight years to file their claim, according to 735 ILCS 5/13-212.
-This is due to the fact that many symptoms of cerebral palsy and other conditions are only noticeable years after birth.
+However, Illinois law allows parents of children who are the victims of birth injuries, for eight years to file their claim, according to 735 ILCS 5/13-212.
+That is because many symptoms of cerebral palsy and other conditions are only noticeable years after birth.

 That doesn’t mean you should wait to get in touch with a Chicago birth injury lawyer.
 You should pursue a claim as soon as possible so it’s easy to find enough evidence to prove the fault of negligent doctors.

 Cerebral palsy is one of the most common motor disabilities in children.
 It is a neurological condition that affects movement and posture.
 There are many types, and different patterns of motor impairment characterize each one.

 This condition can be caused by premature birth or maternal infections.
 And complications during the birth process, such as deprivation of oxygen and medical equipment malfunction.

 - Spastic.
 This is the most common type, characterized by muscle tightness, poor coordination, slow reflexes, and difficulty with voluntary movements.